 On average, the sawmill turns log bolts into Green Rough Sawn (GRS) with an efficiency of 40%, resulting in 60% wood waste that can be used for, for example, bio-energy production.
-The Company is look into other recover wood products such as Charcoal and Artistic furniture.
+The Company is looking into other recover wood products such as Charcoal and Artistic furniture.

-We are working to refit the wood-based bio-energy plant in West Suriname.
-This plant will be used to maximize the use of the wood waste for bio-energy to power the wood processing facility and substantially reduce carbon emissions by reducing the consumption of diesel.
+The refitting of the wood-based bio-energy plant in West Suriname was still awaiting for further review during the Year.
+Should this plant resume operation, it can be used to maximize the use of the wood waste for bio-energy to power the wood processing facility and substantially reduce carbon emissions by reducing the consumption of diesel.

-B. EFFICIENT USE OF RESOURCES
+C. EFFICIENT USE OF RESOURCES